saraceni-andrea/airquality/README.md

 `#DIYzenIAQ` is a DIY Carbon Dioxide (CO2) and Volatile Organic Compounds (VOC) meter, an accurate indoor air quality monitor that helps to focus on breathing.

+> The idea is to encourage to live in healthy environments, and as soon as possible, stop, relax and focus on breathing.

 [Learn more about #DIYzenIAQ](https://work.saraceni.org/airquality/?lang=en)

 ![#DIYzenIAQ a Do It Yourself zen Indoor Air Quality monitor](https://work.saraceni.org/airquality/img/gallery/diyzeniaq-unicorn-hat-mini-github.jpg)